oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/06-GettingStateFromEvents.EventStoreDB/README.md

 # Exercise 06 - Getting the current entity state from events using EventStoreDB

-Having a defined structure of events and an entity representing the shopping cart from the [previous exercise](../01-EventsDefinition), fill a `GetShoppingCart` function that will rebuild the current state from events.
+Having a defined structure of events and an entity representing the shopping cart from the [first exercise](../01-EventsDefinition), fill a `GetShoppingCart` function that will rebuild the current state from events.

 If needed you can modify the events or entity structure.